lemanschik/dspeed-hosting/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead, [Joshua Tauberer](https://razor.occams.info/).
 All reports will be treated confidentially, impartially, consistently, and swiftly.

-Because the need for confidentiality for all parties involved in an enforcement action outweighs the goals of openness, limited information will be shared with the Mail-in-a-Box community regarding enforcement actions that have taken place.
+Because the need for confidentiality for all parties involved in an enforcement action outweighs the goals of openness, limited information will be shared with the DIREKTSPEED-Hosting community regarding enforcement actions that have taken place.

 ## Attribution